 But soon, if a Colorado biochemist has anything to say about it, there will be a far more precise and easy way to tell who’s at risk and to keep people alive.

 Proteins as predictors

-The proteome is the sum total of all the different proteins contained within the cell of a particular organism.
+The proteome is the total of all the different proteins contained within the cell of a particular organism.
 The human proteome contains about 20,000 different proteins.
 According to Dr. Larry Gold, those proteins are the future of predicting and preventing disease.

 His company, SomaLogic, is busy mapping the human proteome, much like the human genome was mapped 100 years ago.

-While information about protein has been used for years to diagnose strep throat, flu, even HIV, a more complex disease like cancer has been impossible to diagnose because it’s impossible to see the large number of proteins needed to identify it.
+While information about protein has been used for years to diagnose strep throat, flu, and even HIV, a more complex disease like cancer has been impossible to diagnose because it’s impossible to see the large number of proteins needed to identify it.

 Using human DNA, Dr. Gold developed a patented method for identifying huge numbers of proteins at once, known as a SOMAscan.
 It can isolate 5000 proteins from a single drop of blood.